Liquidation business booms in S.Korea as wave of small retailers close due to virus | Business

-FAMILY RETAILERS BATTERED Inventory glut at recycled kitchenware stores and booming liquidation businesses point to battered family retailers in every corner of the country.
+Inventory glut at recycled kitchenware stores and booming liquidation businesses point to battered family retailers in every corner of the country.
+The government on Thursday announced around $6.6 billion to aid small businesses, which will provide up to 2 million won ($1,688) of cash payments to struggling entrepreneurs.

 - READ MORE ON: